 CESR provided technical advice to the European Commission on Part I of the mandate dealing with level 2 measures related to the UCITS management company passport (Ref: CESR/09-963) in October 2009.
 This advice included proposed level 2 measures for the calculation of UCITS global exposure.
 These proposals had been the subject of a public consultation in June 2009 (Ref.
 CESR/09-489).
 The advice also recommended that certain implementing measures dealing with the calculation of global exposure be accompanied by level 3 Guidelines.
 The CESR advice also proposed that the level 2 measures and level 3 guidelines should be adopted as a single package by July 2010.

-This consultation paper proposes detailed level 3 Guidelines to accompany the level 2 implementing measures in the context of risk measurement and the calculation of global exposure and counterparty risk for UCITS.
-It is important to note that the calculation of global exposure represents only one element of a UCITS overall risk management process.
+These detailed Level 3 Guidelines accompany the level 2 implementing measures in the context of risk measurement and the calculation of global exposure and counterparty risk for UCITS.